youssifessam2323/microservices-demo/README.md

         <rest of configuration>
  ```
 feign client won't register a bean of type org.springframework.cloud.openfeign.Targeter, so don't include the
 configuration of feign circuit breaker unless you need to

+### Health Information
+You can use health information to check the status of your running application.
+It is often used by monitoring software to alert someone when a production system goes down.
+The information exposed by the health endpoint depends on the **management.endpoint.health.show-details** property which can be configured with one of the following values: